SwissDataScienceCenter/renku/cypress-tests/README.md

 You need a fully working RenkuLab deployment to run the tests against, and a user account for the deployment.

-To run the tests locally, you will need to clone the repository and have a recent version of Node.js installed.
+To run the tests locally, you will need to clone this repository and have a recent version of Node.js installed.
 Then follow these steps:

 - Install the dependencies with `npm install`.